M31glx/APD-fMRI/README.md

 ## Data Organization steps

-- NIfTI Format
-The raw ([DICOM](https://www.dicomstandard.org/about) files are often converted into a more standardized format, such as the Neuroimaging Informatics Technology Initiative (NIfTI) format.
-NIfTI files contain the 3D brain volumes (or 4D volumes with time) and are easier to work with for analysis.
+- The raw [DICOM](https://www.dicomstandard.org/about) files are often converted into a more standardized format, such as the Neuroimaging Informatics Technology Initiative (NIfTI) format.
+NIfTI files contain the 3D brain volumes (or 4D volumes with time) and are more compatible with neuroimaging software for analysis.

 - fMRI data is stored and organized using the Brain Imaging Data Structure (BIDS) format, a standardized way of organizing raw, processed, and metadata associated with neuroimaging datasets.
 This standard makes sharing and analysis more consistent and reproducible.